As long as I am involved with woodworking, I dream about milling wood at home from a trunk.

 Pull the jig back and raise the blade for the first cut.

-With this table saw mill you can cut wood with a thickness of twice the height of your saw blade.
+With this wood table sawmill, you can mill wood with a thickness of twice the height of your saw blade.

-First cut one side until you have reached the highest point of the saw blade.
+When milling wood with this table saw jig, first cut one side until you have reached the highest position of the saw blade.

-Flip the table saw jig over, and repeat all steps.
+Then you can flip over the table saw jig, and repeat all steps.

 Building a workshop can be tough and involves a lot of trial and error.